phpearth/docs/api/soap.md

----
-title: "What is SOAP and How to Use It in PHP?"
+# What is SOAP and How to Use It in PHP?
-updated: "March 13, 2016"
-permalink: "/faq/api/what-is-soap/"
----

 [SOAP](https://en.wikipedia.org/wiki/SOAP) (Simple Object Access protocol) is a protocol specification for web services that exchange information in the form of